yoroshikun/sugu/README.md

 ```
 All required files will be copied to the `dist` folder.

+### Running Locally

+TBA

 ## Special Thanks

 - [Svelte](https://svelte.dev/) - Cybernetically Enhanced Web Apps
 - [Omni](https://github.com/alyssaxuu/omni) - Alyssa X's Original Omni Chrome Extension
+- [whats.new](https://whats.new/) - Amazing resource for url as shortcuts

 ## Disclaimer

 ### Acknowledgments

 This work is highly inspired by [Omni](https://github.com/alyssaxuu/omni) by Alyssa X. This project was originally developed to be a alternative JQuery-less version of Omni, but due to the scope of changes and rewrites the project has become its own development.
-The project is offered with the same MIT license so that people are free to take optimizations and implement them back into Omni if wanted.
+The project is offered with the same MIT license so that people are free to take optimizations and implement them back into Omni if wanted, but I highly recommend you checkout and help this project develop further.

 ## Contact